Motorola 68000: Instruction set details

 Plus: access to the status register, and, in later models, other special registers.

-Most instructions have dot-letter suffixes, permitting operations to occur on 8-bit bytes (".b"), 16-bit words (".w"), and 32-bit longs (".l").
+Most instructions have variants that operate on 8-bit bytes, 16-bit words, and 32-bit longs; assembler languages use dot-letter suffixes ".b", ".w", and ".l" after the instruction mnemonic to indicate the variant.

 Like many CPUs of its era the cycle timing of some instructions varied depending on the source operand(s).
 For example, the unsigned multiply instruction takes (38+2n) clock cycles to complete where 'n' is equal to the number of bits set in the operand.
 To create a function that took a fixed cycle count required the addition of extra code after the multiply instruction.
 This would typically consume extra cycles for each bit that wasn't set in the original multiplication operand.

 Most instructions are dyadic, that is, the operation has a source, and a destination, and the destination is changed.
-Notable instructions were:
+Notable instructions are: